Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

     - **Reproducibility**: reduces the risk of issues caused by software conflicts.

-Before we can run the workflow, we need to tell Nextflow to run containers using Docker.
-Nextflow requires [Docker](https://www.nextflow.io/docs/latest/container.html#docker) to be installed on your system in order for this to work.
-Docker has been pre-installed on your Virtual Machine.
+Before we can run the workflow, we need to tell Nextflow to run containers using Singularity.
+Nextflow requires [Singularity](https://www.nextflow.io/docs/latest/container.html#singularity) to be installed on your system in order for this to work.
+Singularity has been pre-installed on your Virtual Machine.

-We can configure Nextflow to run containers with Docker by using the `nextflow.config` file.
+We can configure Nextflow to run containers with Singularity by using the `nextflow.config` file.

 Create a `nextflow.config` file in the same directory as `main.nf`.